indicwiki-iiit/Cars/README.md

 ### Scraping
 >Github folder Link:https://github.com/nicolas-gervais/predicting-car-price-from-scraped-data

-* This is the scraping code used for car details
+* This is the scraping code used for extracting the car details

 ## Converting_to_pickle.py:
 >Github folder Link: